-Each semester, students wishing to utilize reasonable accommodations will provide faculty members with an eligibility letter from the SSC coordinator explaining the accommodation(s) for which the student is eligible.
+Each semester, students wishing to utilize reasonable accommodations will provide faculty members with an eligibility letter from the SSSC explaining the accommodation(s) for which the student is eligible.
 If no such letter is received, faculty members should proceed with their courses as usual.
-If a student believes they should have accommodation(s), faculty members should refer the student to the SSC coordinator.
+If a student believes they should have accommodation(s), faculty members should refer the student to the SSSC.